Tudor-Muresan/381finalproject.github.io/_posts/2023-04-7-finding-velocity.md

 ![Velocity](/assets/img/TwoAxisVelocity.PNG)

 However, since these data are originally from a treadmill experiment, the planted phase of stance (when the foot is not moving) is moving at the constant velocity of the treadmill (in this case, 1.0 m/s) in the anterior direction.
-This is the perfectly rectilinear path seen in the COM position graph.
+This is the perfectly rectilinear path seen in the COM position graph below.
 In reality, this line should be mostly horizontal during this period.
+The vertical component of velocity is not affected by treadmill speed.

 ![COM](/assets/img/MovingCOM.PNG)